naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 Generate/update tests aligned with tasks and registries:

-- Unit tests for domain logic.
+- Unit tests for domain logic
-- Integration tests for service + data access.
+- Integration tests for service + data access
-- Contract tests for APIs.
+- Contract tests for APIs
-- Performance tests when NFRs specify SLAs.
+- Performance tests when SLAs exist

-For UI specs:
-- Component tests focusing on rendering and state.
-- Avoid encoding business rules inside UI tests that should be verified at service level.

 ---

+## 7) Checkbox Update Rules

+Check a task only if:

+- Required code changes are complete.
+- Acceptance criteria are satisfied.
+- Required tests (if listed) are created or updated.

+For partial completion:

+- Add implementation notes without checking the box.

+---

-## 7) Post-Implementation Validation
+## 8) Post-Implementation Validation

 Before marking tasks complete:

-- Re-run quick consistency checks:
-  - APIs/models/terms used match registries.
+- Verify the final names used match registries.
-  - No new conflicting names introduced.

-- If new shared definitions were introduced:
+- Record any unavoidable new shared definitions for later additive governance review.
-  - record them in implementation notes
-  - recommend running `/smartspec_sync_spec_tasks --mode=additive`

----

-## 8) Output Summary

-Provide an implementation summary including:

-- Tasks completed
-- Files changed
-- Any registry alignment warnings
-- Any UI JSON compliance notes
-- Recommended follow-up workflows:
+Recommended follow-up:

 - `/smartspec_verify_tasks_progress`
-  - `/smartspec_generate_tests` (if needed)
-  - `/smartspec_sync_spec_tasks --mode=additive` (if new shared items emerged)
+- `/smartspec_sync_spec_tasks --mode=additive`

 ---

+## 9) Required Final Summary

+Each run must end with a concise summary including:

+- Tasks attempted/completed
+- Files changed/created
+- Registry alignment status
+- UI JSON compliance notes (if applicable)
+- Open risks/blockers
+- Suggested next command

+---

 ## Notes

+- `--kilocode` is a long-standing user-facing capability and must remain supported for backward compatibility.
+- Multi-repo and multi-registry flags bring this execution workflow into full alignment with the v5.6 governance chain.
-- This workflow is conservative about shared-name creation to prevent cross-SPEC conflicts.
+- The workflow is conservative by design to prevent cross-SPEC and cross-repo duplication.
-- The canonical truth for cross-SPEC definitions is `.spec/registry/` when present.
-- `.spec/SPEC_INDEX.json` is the canonical index; root index is legacy mirror.